About Sulphur

 Jail & Inmate Records

 When someone gets arrested anywhere in the parish, they're typically taken to the Calcasieu Correctional Center in Lake Charles.
-That's where the booking process happens—fingerprinting, photographs, and the collection of personal information.
+That's where the booking process happens, fingerprinting, photographs, and the collection of personal information.
 The facility maintains an inmate lookup system accessible through the sheriff's office website, making it easier for the public to find information about current detainees.
 Visitation at the center follows strict protocols, and visitors need to schedule appointments ahead of time.

 Arrest Records

 The Calcasieu Parish Sheriff's Office keeps arrest records for the parish, documenting names, charges, arresting officers, and booking details.
-Anyone wanting to access these records—whether they're residents or attorneys—can make requests directly to the sheriff's office, either by showing up in person or submitting written inquiries.
+Anyone wanting to access these records - whether they're residents or attorneys - can make requests directly to the sheriff's office, either by showing up in person or submitting written inquiries.
 The Louisiana Sunshine Law, which is the state's public records statute, governs how this information gets released.
 It's designed to balance transparency with the protection of sensitive details.

 Criminal Records

-Criminal records in Calcasieu Parish encompass felony, misdemeanor, traffic offenses, and the sex offender registry.
-The Calcasieu Parish Sheriff's Office maintains these records, which are accessible to the public under the Louisiana Public Records Law.
-Background checks can be conducted through the Louisiana Bureau of Investigation, which provides comprehensive criminal history reports for residents.
-The bureau's services include fingerprint-based checks and online access to certain public records, facilitating the process for employers and individuals seeking detailed background information.
+Criminal records in Calcasieu Parish cover felony, misdemeanor, traffic offenses, and the sex offender registry.
+Background checks can be conducted through the Louisiana State Police, which provides criminal history reports for residents.
+The bureau's services include fingerprint-based checks and online access to certain public records, helping with the process for employers and individuals seeking detailed background information.

 Vital Records

 Sulphur's vital records, such as birth, death, and marriage certificates, are managed by the Calcasieu Parish Clerk of Court.
 Residents can access these records through the Calcasieu Parish Clerk of Court's office, located at 1001 Lakeshore Drive, Lake Charles, LA 70601.
-The office's website, https://www.calcasieuclerk.com/, provides information on the process for obtaining vital records and other court-related services.
+The office's website, https://www.calcasieuclerk.com/, provides information on the process for obtaining vital records and other court related services.

 Business & Licensing Records